The post-COVID phenomena :

 Bring loose clothing for your sitting meditation, and warm clothing for chilly nights and mornings if necessary.
 Wind/rainproof hoodies or jackets are recommended for outdoor meditation.
 Bring your hat to avoid sunburn.

 You will not have time to do your laundry.
-Do bring ENOUGH clothes for your daily change.
+Remember to bring ENOUGH clothes for your daily change.

 Bring your toothbrush and toothpaste.
 For male practitioners, bring your own shaving gear.
 Please do not wear scented body products, if possible.